-A University employee with a compensable illness or injury arising out of and in the course and scope of their employment duties may be eligible for Workers’ Compensation benefits.
+A University of Illinois employee with a compensable illness or injury arising out of and in the course and scope of their employment duties may be eligible for Workers’ Compensation benefits.
 Workers’ Compensation insurance includes four types of benefits: disability, medical care, rehabilitation, and survivor.

-Claims filed by employees of the University of Illinois will be adjusted according to the Illinois Workers' Compensation Commission.
+Claims filed by employees of the University of Illinois are adjusted according to the Illinois Workers' Compensation Commission.

 Who to Contact

 For questions about Workers’ Compensation benefits or claims, contact: